Welcome to my fall French home tour, with beautiful purple and green flowers.

 So let’s take a tour inside and I’ll show you how I decorated for fall without using any orange (because I’m not a fan) and instead chose purple and green, totally not fall colors or are they?

 Welcome to the living room.
 The seating area by the window has a bit of a vaulted ceiling as you can tell.
-It’s a quaint little spot.
+It’s a quaint little spot in my home.

 I’ve been obsessing over this seeded eucalyptus this season.
-The color is perfect with the heirloom pumpkins.
+The soft green color is perfect with the white heirloom pumpkins.

 I still have to fix this broken mirror but for now it adds character.